 The use of lasers in dentistry has brought about many great advancements.
-The use of lasers allows for procedures that are less painful, reduce the amount of tissue loss, and provide a reduction in bleeding.
+Lasers allows for procedures that are less painful, reduce the amount of tissue loss, and provide a reduction in bleeding.
 The use of a laser allows some procedures to be performed without the use of a drill or the need for a shot.
 Our practice uses lasers to improve your experience in our practice allowing us to provide technologically advanced care.

 Electronic Medical Records (EMR)

-Using Electronic Medical Records, our practice is able to quickly and accurately access patient information in order to provide the utmost in patient care.
+Using Electronic Medical Records our practice is able to quickly and accurately access patient information in order to provide the utmost in patient care.
 This helps to ensure patient confidentiality as well as reduce the need for paper.
-Using a digital format allows for quick access to patient information when needed for insurance records while providing a secure filing system.
+Using a digital format allows for quick access to your information when needed for insurance records yet provides a secure filing system.

 An intra-oral camera combines the latest video technologies with dental care.
 Both the patient and dentist can see detailed images of the teeth and mouth in real time.
 With an intraoral camera, you are able to better understand what is happening in your mouth and review the status of your oral health.

 Electronic Apex Locator